Pra-chi3/ADF-CSV-Validation/README.md

 <li>The fetchData function attempts to download CSV files from Blob Storage in a specified order until one succeeds.</li>

 <li>The streamToString function converts the downloaded stream to a string.
 The parseCSV function parses the CSV string into an array of arrays (headers and rows). </li>
-<li>The displayCSVData function dynamically creates and populates an HTML table with the parsed CSV data.<li>
+<li>The displayCSVData function dynamically creates and populates an HTML table with the parsed CSV data.</li>
 </ul>